libmir/mir-lapack/README.md

 # mir-lapack
 NDSLICE wrapper for LAPACK

-mir-lapack assumes that matrixes are passed in transposed form.
+mir-lapack assumes that matrixes are passed in the transposed form.
 Each (contiguous) row in a mir's matrix should store a (contiguous) column of a Fortran matrix.

 ## Required system libraries